molmod/QuickFF/doc/ug_script.rst

     comma-separated floats are required.
 The first one sets the scale for atoms separated by 1 bond, the second for atoms separated by 2 bonds etc ...
 This option can also be used to exclude, for example, 1-2 bonded atoms by simply setting the first float to zero.
-By default, all interactions are left unscaled, i.e. :option:`--ei-scales=1.0,1.0,1.0`
+The default is :option:`--ei-scales=0.0,0.0,1.0`

 * Charges and atomic radii (:option:`--ei-path`):
     Defines the path in the HDF5 file, given as an input file, from which the